-You can talk to many borrowers who have taken 30-year fixed rate loans and after, say, 16 years, realized that although there are 14 years remaining to pay off the loan, the loan balance AND the payment seem very low relative to marketplace rents and prices.
-The remaining 14 years is almost meaningless, since in many cases (statistically and historically) the loan balance will be a small fraction of the home price and not very “meaningfu.”
+You can talk to many borrowers who have taken 30-year fixed-rate loans and after, say, 16 years, realized that although there are 14 years remaining to pay off the loan, the loan balance AND the payment seem very low relative to the marketplace rents and prices.
+The remaining 14 years is almost meaningless since in many cases (statistically and historically) the loan balance will be a small fraction of the home price and not very “meaningful.”
 Just to get some perspective, most other countries on earth have loans that constantly adjust based on inflation.
 Both the payment and the balance track inflation all the time, usually with no yearly and lifetime caps as adjustable loans have in the U.S.

 From a historical perspective, these are extremely low rates.
-Most experts think that in the future, mortgage rates will rise; from a historical perspective even 7% is considered a low rate.
-Thus, these days, you can “turbo boost” the great power of the never-changing-30-year fixed rate loan by also locking in these amazing rates which will never change.
-If in the following years interest rates indeed go up, you will feel quite good about having locked under-5% rates forever.
+Most experts think that in the future, mortgage rates will rise; from a historical perspective, even 7% is considered a low rate.
+Thus, these days, you can “turbo boost” the great power of the never-changing-30-year fixed-rate loan by also locking in these amazing rates which will never change.
+If in the following year’s interest rates indeed go up, you will feel quite good about having locked under-5% rates forever.

-We will discuss this topic, as well as many other crucial topics for investors, at our Quarterly 1-Day Expo on Saturday May 21st near SFO.
-We will have market teams present, including a new exciting market… We have also invited top notch experts to lecture.
+We will discuss this topic, as well as many other crucial topics for investors, at our Quarterly 1-Day Expo on Saturday, May 21st near SFO.
+We will have market teams present, including a new exciting market… We have also invited top-notch experts to lecture.
 We will have experts on Property Management, 1031 Exchanges and Proper Insurance – the first and most important barrier in protecting your assets, including nationwide umbrellas.